SS-YYC/Moxi/README.md

 ## License

-This project is open source under the GNU v3 License.
+This project is open source under the GPL-3.0 License.
 See the LICENSE file for details.